-Candidates will upload a typed, single-sided, single-spaced 6-10 page (5,000-7,500 words) proposal that is formatted in MS Word or PDF document with the following sections (see section page limits below):
+Student applicants must upload a typed, single-spaced 6-page proposal that is formatted as a PDF document with the following sections (see section page limits below):

 - Background and Significance – Provide an introduction that lays the framework for the research and describes why it is important and creates new knowledge.
 Use scholarly references to briefly review the research that has led to this study.
 (1,500 word limit)

 - Objective ‑ Exactly what are you going to do?
 This should be one or two sentences using action verbs like “develop, demonstrate, test, etc.” Also include a hypothesis, if appropriate.
-(500 words or less)
+(1/2 page)

 - Methodology ‑ How will you accomplish the goals stated above?
 Include how you will collect data and analyze the data.
 What steps will you follow to carry out the project?
 Be clear about how you will be trained to accomplish the study and where the study will be carried out.
 Provide information to document that you have the experience to complete the project and that the necessary space and equipment is available to you.
-Be sure to provide sufficient details about environment that will demonstrate that the work is feasible.
-(1,500 words)
+Be sure to provide sufficient details about the research environment that will demonstrate that the work is feasible.
+(2 pages)

 - References‑ All references used in the proposal should be cited.
-Check with your advisor to use the citation format appropriate for your field of study.
+Check with your Faculty Sponsor to use the citation format appropriate for your field of study.

 THE ONLINE APPLICATION SYSTEM IS CLOSED.
 Log into CHC PATHS.
 Students may begin preparing their proposals off-line following the proposal requirements provided above.

 Please note: Application information may be used for a press release.

 Online applications are accepted mid to late March for disbursement during the following fall, and in early October for disbursement during the spring.